 - "Committee" as used herein shall refer to the Parking and Traffic Committee.

-- "Manager" as used herein shall refer to the Manager of Parking Operations for the University of Missouri-Kansas City.
+- "Director" as used herein shall refer to the Director of Parking and Transportation for the University of Missouri-Kansas City.

 - "Vice Chancellor" as used herein shall refer to the Vice Chancellor for Finance and Administration unless otherwise indicated.